 - Avoiding activities at work, school and social functions for fear of criticism or rejection

 - Fear of speaking up when in social situations due to fear of stammering, saying something inappropriate, blushing or otherwise feeling embarrassed

-- High anxiety, often spending a great deal of time studying others for signs of rejection or approval
+- High anxiety, often spending time studying others for signs of rejection or approval

 - Feeling uncomfortable and socially inept in most, if not all, social situations

-- Taking comments about shyness or nervousness from others as a sign of rejection or criticism
+- Taking comments about extreme shyness or nervousness from others as a sign of rejection or criticism

 - Reluctance to seek out friendships

 - Fear of sharing personal information, even in close relationships